 Machine Learning Overview

-Let’s continue from day 14 which explained the Keras API and compare them
+Let’s continue from day 14 which we explained the 3 Keras API types and compare them

 When building neural networks in Keras, there are two main ways to define models: the Sequential API and the Functional API.
 In this post, we’ll explore the differences between these two approaches using a simple mathematical example.